Charitybuzz: History

 In November 2013, Charitybuzz marked $100 million raised for nonprofits and celebrated by ringing the bell at the New York Stock Exchange on Black Friday.

 In 2014, Charitybuzz raised $30 million for its nonprofit partners, bringing its total raised since inception in 2005 to $130 million.
 Celebrities including Bruce Springsteen and Matthew McConaughey supported their favorite causes to raise money for organizations including the RFK Center for Justice and Human Rights, Gabrielle's Angel Foundation for Cancer Research, WhyHunger, Sweet Relief Musicians Fund, The Kristen Ann Carr Fund and more.
 The top lots from 2014 included the opportunity to meet Sir Paul McCartney backstage which sold for $105,000 for the MTV Staying Alive Foundation and Coffee with Journey's Steve Perry which sold for $75,000 to benefit City of Hope.

-In 2015, Charitybuzz was acquired by Todd Wagner, the CEO and Founder of Chideo.
-In 2016, Charitybuzz became a subsidiary of The Charity Network, founded by Todd Wagner.
+In 2015, Charitybuzz was acquired by entrepreneur Todd Wagner, co-founder of Broadcast.com and co-owner of 2929 Entertainment.

+In 2020, Charitybuzz launched its buy-now Shop, expanding beyond the auction format.

+As of 2022, Charitybuzz reports to have raised funds for 4,500 beneficiaries, and hosted campaigns involving SpaceX, Ford, Reebok, IWC, Corona, Warner Bros Discovery, and Mattel/Barbie, along with nonprofits such as St. Jude Children's Research Hospital, Code.org.
+In 2022, Ben Erwin was named CEO of the Charitybuzz businesses.

 Business model

-By auctioning luxury items and celebrity-backed experiences through the internet to bidders worldwide, Charitybuzz is able to raise funds for foundations and nonprofits.
-Charitybuzz's staff of 40 provides auction services for more than 3,200 nonprofit clients, as well as cause marketing support for many for-profit brands looking to enhance their corporate philanthropy programs.
-At the end of each auction, Charitybuzz keeps 20 percent to cover its operating costs.
+By auctioning luxury items and celebrity-backed experiences through the internet to bidders and shoppers worldwide, Charitybuzz is able to raise funds for foundations and nonprofits.
+Charitybuzz's staff of 60 provides services for nonprofit clients, as well as cause marketing support for many for-profit brands looking to enhance their corporate philanthropy programs.
+At the end of each charity auction, Charitybuzz keeps 20 percent to cover its operating costs.